 The First Cut Never Feels Like a Cut: Mark Macey’s Other/Self

 Walking into the performance space for Other/Self is a little unnerving.
-Sugar Space Arts Warehouse is a jarringly apt fit for the director, Mark Macey with space to let him and his actors play.
+Sugar Space Arts Warehouse is a jarringly apt fit for the director, Mark Macey, with space to let him and his actors play.
 It was a one time performance on Feb.
 7 that I believe deeply depended on individual experience.
 So, in an effort to convince you to attend a Macey production, let me tell you how I experienced Other/Self, a confluence of four performances spread across two floors.

 As the show begins, the room’s energy starts to take shape.
 Macey kicks off the performance by performing upbeat electronic music on the bottom floor.
-Macey’s brother, David Macey, starts opening paint cans, which soon walks up a ladder to pour over a simple, wooden structure draped in gray cloth.
+Macey’s brother, David Macey, starts opening paint cans, and he soon walks up a ladder to pour over a simple, wooden structure draped in gray cloth.
 I walk upstairs as the space begins to warm with energy.
 Here, Jessica Graham is spinning on a platform, wearing a red blindfold and spinning a broom coated in paint that spreads a circle surrounding her.
 Along this circle are mirrors reflecting upward.
 As she recites a poem about concepts of the self and group identity, a projection of images envelopes her and creates an odd shape on the corner wall she occupies.
 Watching her, I can hear Macey’s music downstairs, but it’s only when I peer down over the railing that I see the dancers: Nora Lang, Dat Nguyen and Sofia Sant’Anna-Skites.

 When David Macey pours a can of paint slowly, it’s nearly the same color as the draped cloth.
 As Mark’s music becomes more energetic, the dancers spread red paint on each other, but I have no clue from where it came—it appeared suddenly while I was upstairs, and it seems to spread through touch, sparking a conviviality.
 Meanwhile, a second coat of paint spills over the cloth; it’s a salmon color, and I feel it so much more than the first, bland coat.